stankiev/CMPUT404-assignment-css-hell/README.md

 HTML and CSS files added by Dylan Stankievech copyright 2015

+Textual content of peter_pan.html, jungle_book.html, and wizard_of_oz.html are from http://www.gutenberg.org/ under the CC-BY-SA 4.0 unported license.

-Code is licensed under the Apache 2.0 license.
+Code is licensed under the Apache 2.0 license by Dylan Stankievech